Rishabh42/CineMatch/M2-report/M2-report.md

 **Reason for making the jobs sequential:**
 We wanted to make sure that in case any of the jobs like `test-dat`, `test-model` and `test-app` fails, we don’t proceed forward unless we have fixed the issue concerned with the failing pipeline.

+# Continuous integration
+In addition to the various stages of the pipeline as described above, we also focussed on the following:
+###1.
+Infrastructure:

+We have configured our systems to act as GitLab runners.
+This allows for efficient and rapid execution of CI/CD jobs in a Doker environment, ensuring that our code integrations are validated in real-time.
+By hosting our runners, we could manage the CI process to match our project’s requirements.

+###2.
+Automated Model Testing:

+The model testing phase not only evaluates the model's correctness but also benchmarks its performance.
+This ensures that the model not only produces the right results but also operates within the expected time and resource constraints.

+**Service:**
+The CI process is integrated within our GitLab repository.
+To access the platform and monitor the CI jobs, please refer to our GitLab repository URL: https://gitlab.cs.mcgill.ca/comp585_2023f/team-4/-/settings/ci_cd

 # Online Evaluation